Sota-Watanabe/fgo-servant-quiz-backend/DATABASE.md

   `DB_PORT`, and credentials accordingly.
 - Disable schema synchronization by keeping `NODE_ENV=production` in Cloud Run and manage schema changes with migrations.
+- See `DEPLOY.md` for a Cloud SQL provisioning guide and examples on how to run `npm run migrate:run` during deployment.